 File-Based Export

-For systems that lack APIs or operate on batch schedules, writing structured output to a shared location remains the pragmatic choice.
-This means generating CSV, XLSX, or JSON files and depositing them in a cloud storage bucket, an SFTP server, or a network file share.
+For systems that lack APIs or run on batch schedules, write CSV, XLSX, or JSON output to cloud storage, SFTP, or a network file share.

 File-based export is especially common when integrating with: